Forgejo: A Deep Dive into the Community-Driven Gitea Fork

 FOSS Advocates and Purists: Individuals and groups who prioritize governance and want to ensure their tools align with their free software ideals.

-Public Institutions and Non-Profits: Organizations that need a stable, long-term solution without the risk of a commercial takeover or sudden licensing changes.
-The flagship instance, Codeberg, is a prime example.
+Public Institutions and Non-Profits: Organizations that need a stable, long-term solution without the risk of a commercial takeover.
+The flagship instance, Codeberg, and public sector adoption across Europe are prime examples.

-Anyone interested in a decentralized future: Its commitment to federation makes it a pioneering platform for the next generation of interconnected development tools.
+Anyone interested in a decentralized future: Its active implementation of ActivityPub federation makes it the pioneering platform for the next generation of interconnected development tools.

 GitHub vs. Forgejo: A Quick Comparison